 What should I do immediately after a concert venue accident?

-Seek medical attention, document the scene with photos or videos, collect contact information from witnesses, and report the incident to venue staff.
+Seek medical attention, document the scene with photos or videos, collect contact Information from witnesses, and report the incident to venue staff.

 What evidence is needed for my case?